FIAF/fiaf-cataloguing-manual/markdown/0008-0.2.1_elements_of_description_across_works_var/en.md

-# 0.2.1 Elements of description across Works, Variants, Manifestations, and Items<a name="manual-0.2.1"/>
+# 0.2.1 Elements of description across Works, Variants, Manifestations, and Items {#manual-0.2.1}

 This section includes sample structures for how the elements can be applied across Works, Variants, Manifestations, and Items.
 Four models are provided, beginning with